Is Bali Safe for Travelers?

 To avoid these scams, always verify the agent’s credentials and affiliation with legitimate agencies like AREBI.

-Always visit the properties in person to confirm legitimacy.
-And, remember, if a price seems too good to be true, it likely is.
+And, same as with the exchange rates… if a price seems too good to be true, it likely is.

 Visa Scam